Help us improve your experience.

 In this topic, you’ll see how NAT traffic flows in a single MX Series with CSDS Traffic Orchestrator and SRX Series Firewalls.

-• Configure a single MX Series with two interfaces logical interfaces (IFL) for TRUST and UNTRUST routing instances.
-MX Series CSDS Traffic Orchestrator (CSDS-TO) does health check on all the scaled-out SRX Series Firewalls and builds the next-hop for load balancing the traffic.
+• Configure a single MX Series router with two interfaces logical interfaces (IFL) for TRUST and UNTRUST routing instances.
+The MX Series CSDS Traffic Orchestrator (CSDS-TO) performs health check on all the scaled-out SRX Series Firewalls and builds the next-hop for load balancing the traffic.

-• Connect all the scaled-out SRX Series Firewalls to the MX Series with BGP connections.
+• Connect all the scaled-out SRX Series Firewalls to the MX Series router with BGP connections.

-• Configure the MX Series with CSDS-TO on the TRUST routing instance to perform the load balancing of data traffic coming from client-side gateway router towards the scaled-out SRX Series Firewalls.
+• Configure the MX Series router with CSDS-TO on the TRUST routing instance.
+CSDS-TO performs the load balancing of data traffic coming from client-side gateway router toward the scaled-out SRX Series Firewalls.

-• Each scaled-out SRX Series Firewalls must have a unique NAT pool range, advertised towards the MX Series UNTRUST direction.
+• Each scaled-out SRX Series Firewalls must have a unique NAT pool range, advertised toward the MX Series UNTRUST direction.

-• Configure unique IP addresses for all the scaled-out SRX Series Firewalls connected to MX Series that is used by CSDS-TO to perform the health check and build up the selector table in the PFE.
-PFE uses this selector table to load balance the packet across the available next-hops.
+• Configure unique IP addresses for all the scaled-out SRX Series Firewalls connected to MX Series router.
+CSDS-TO uses the IP addresses to perform the health check and build the selector table in the Packet Forwarding Engine.
+The Packet Forwarding Engine uses this selector table to load-balance the packet across the available next-hops.
 This health check is reachable through the BGP connection.

 • The CSDS-TO forwarding instance has a default route with next-hop as list of SRX Series Firewalls.
 CSDS-TO installs this default route when its health check passes with at least one SRX Series Firewalls.